Maximvda/ML_VLP/README.md

 The second plot is used to study influence of data rotations on the performance.
 Therefore, the 2D accuracy on the validation set is plotted in function of the amount of blockage for both a model that uses rotational data augmentations and one cell that does not.
-This plot is shown in the image below, it shows that there is actually a decrease in performance with rotational data augmentations.
+This plot is shown in the image below.
+Tt shows that there is actually a decrease in performance with rotational data augmentations.
-As previously mentioned this decrease is likely caused due to the imperfections of the dataset.
+As previously mentioned, this decrease is likely caused due to the imperfections of the dataset.
 <img src="https://github.com/Maximvda/ML_VLP/blob/media/rotation_infl_blockage.png" width="512">

 ### PBT training
 Training a model using the Population Based Training algorithm can be done by setting the parameter --pbt_training to true.
 The obtained results however are similar to the obtained results without using PBT.
-Below, the three best models and there parameters are listed.
+Below, the three best models and their parameters are listed.

 | | Model type | Number of features | Hidden layers | batch size | rotations | 2D / 3D on val |
 | --- | --- | --- | --- | --- | --- | --- |